-A business plan can help you understand all the moving parts of your business before you get too far along.
+A business plan can help you better understand, organize and manage your business.
 A business plan is also required by many lenders if you want to borrow money.

-You can use a 'business model canvas' to think through things before writing your plan.
+Use a 'business model canvas' to think through things before writing your plan.
 Click on the YouTube videos and Canvanizer for help.

-SCORE offers planning templates and assistance.
-Click on their icon to learn more.
+SCORE and other groups offer business planning assistance.
+Click on the icons to learn more.